 Hubs first mocked up my design in cardboard to ensure the scale would before he even purchased the wood.
 I’m so glad he did!
 Because of the mockup, I could see that the wood on the bottom of the door would look better if it was much higher.
 We were able to make the adjustment in our design and not waste a thing!

 Then he installed the doors on the track by following the manufacturers directions.
 We used KN Crowder hardware.
 It’s a quality system, so we also used Crowder’s pocket door hardware in my craft room because we think it’s the best on the market and believe that you really do get what you pay for (and no, we don’t get paid to say that)!

 The laminating shop we took it to actually used high sheen on one side and hubs didn’t notice it until after he installed it.
 We don’t like the shiny side (too much reflective glare), but we never took it back to fix it so I’m passing this tip along to you so you don’t make the same mistake we did.

-Since we took the wall opening right up to the ceiling and I didn’t want to see the track hardware, we created a valance to cover it in matching wood.
+Since we took the wall opening right up to the ceiling, I didn’t want to see the track hardware.
+So we created a valance to cover it in matching wood.
 Before installing the valance, I decided to stain the edge of the plywood it would be mounted to so the lighter colour wouldn’t catch my eye if I ever looked up into the gap.
 I can’t say I ever look at that gap, but maybe that’s because there’s nothing to notice!
 Anyway, the best time to do something is BEFORE it’s all finished, so I went ahead and put in the extra effort.

 To attach the valance itself, we stapled on some heavy duty velcro so we could simply velcro it into place.
-That way, if we ever have to get to the mechanism, we can still easily access it by detaching and lifting away the valance.
+So if we ever have to get to the mechanism, we can still easily lift away the valance.